BurntSushi/quickcheck/README.md

 * As of now, only functions with 3 or fewer parameters can be quickchecked.
 This limitation can be lifted to some `N`, but requires an implementation for each `n` of the `Testable` trait.
-* Functions that fail because of a runtime error (e.g., out-of-bounds) are not caught by QuickCheck.
+* Functions that fail because of a stack overflow are not caught by QuickCheck.
 Therefore, such failures will not have a witness attached to them.
 (I'd like to fix this, but I don't know how.)
 * `Coarbitrary` does not exist in any form in this package.
 I think it's possible; I just haven't gotten around to it yet.